 Jim Turner Returns to PebbleCreek

-Arizona has been a photogenic favorite location for movie producers, from Douglas Fairbanks who filmed in Nogales in 1917 to How the West Was Won.
+Arizona has been a photogenic favorite location for movie producers since Douglas Fairbanks filmed in Nogales in 1917.
 Come hear about the plots, players and behind-the-scenes stories of Charles Laughton, Jean Harlow, John Wayne and many more in the classic movies from silents to Cinemascope.

 Jim Turner, who retired from the Arizona Historical Society in 2009, is a prolific writer and lecturer on Arizona and the Southwest and one of PebbleCreek's most popular lecturers.